HackIllinois/api/documentation/docs/reference/introduction.md

 4. **AttributeMismatchError** - When an action is performed on a user who is missing some attribute, such as when a check-in (without override) is attempted for a user who doesn't have a registration or RSVP, modifying a decision on a candidate (hacker) whose decision has already been finalized by a senior staff member etc.

-5. **InternalError** - When the cause of error can't be determined, or there could be multiple causes.
+5. **InternalError** - When there could be multiple possible causes of the error, this is what we use.
 Using DEBUG_MODE to get the raw error is highly recommended to expedite bug resolution.

+6. **UnknownError** - When the cause of an error cannot be identified.